 Don't Worry About LBL Again with Poise Products

 On top of dealing with the responsibility, fatigue and sleepless nights associated with keeping a newborn alive, you don't need to worry about LBL as well.
 That's where Poise® pads and liners come in.
 The new Poise Thin-Shape pads are designed to move with your body.
 They feature Super Absorbent Material (SAM) and a Thin-Flex design for extraordinary protection that’s still 3x drier than period pads to help you take care of leaks with confidence.

 In case you've bought period pads for the purpose of catching LBL:

 - Recycle your period pads and make super soil!

-You’ll need the cotton inside of the pad.
+You'll need the cotton from inside the pad.
 Soak it in water and watch it expand and create a sort of gel.
 There are super absorbent hydra crystals within the cotton, that can hold over 500 times their weight in water.

 Now mix the gel (you can use the cotton as well) with an equal amount of potting soil and you have a sort of super-soil that can absorb more water, without drowning the plants.

 If you are anything like me, this can be your plants' saving grace.
 I notoriously forget to water, but with this super-soil plants can go twice as long between waterings.

 Sprouting My First Chia Seeds with Super Soil